 Q: Can I apply for more than one week a summer?

 A: Because of the great number of applicants we receive for positions, we prefer to share the opportunities with as many people as possible.
 That said, we do have one position that spans multiple weeks.
 Please see individual job descriptions for more details.

 Q: Can I work during one week and take classes in another?

 A: We ask that participants work the week in which they are planning to take classes.
 The only exception to this being the Prep Crew and Tent Crew which work prior to the Gathering.

 Q: Can I work in exchange for someone else's tuition?

 A: We work to find ways of defraying the cost of attending the Gathering.
 In addition to our work exchange program, we also offer scholarships through our Youth Scholarship Program.
 Often parents want to work in exchange for their child's tuition.
-We prefer that the work exchange be directly with the student who will be taking classes.
+We have sometimes considered this, but we prefer that the work exchange be directly with the student who will be taking classes.

 Q: Is it possible to work with the Children's Program?

 A: The Children's Program hires their own staff for the summer and usually hires from an internal pool of students who have grown up attending the Children's Program for many years.
 If your child is interesting in applying as a junior counselor and has attended the Children's Program in the past, please contact the Children's Program Coordinator.

 A: Please call or email the Gathering as soon as you know there is a change in your schedule.
 We appreciate your timeliness on this issue, as your position as a work exchange crew participant is very important and we will have to work to find someone to fill it.